Madhav879/Easy-Marketo/docs/easyMarketo-guide.md

 This tool uses data from the landing page (LP) to identify relevant links.
 ### ⚠️ Important:
-- Ensure the SFDC Campaign ID is added to the LP during the build process, specifically in the UTM | Campaign value field within the Marketo editor.
+- Ensure the SFDC Campaign ID (ex: 7014z000001cXvyAAE) is added to the LP during the build process, specifically in the UTM | Campaign value field within the Marketo editor.
 - Also, assign the appropriate form(s) to the landing page, even if the form(s) is not being used.